Activated charcoal is a popular topic these days. It’s hard to be on social media and not see someone using it for teeth whitening purposes.

 The Bottom Line

-There is rational for using activated charcoal for teeth whitening – it may help absorb discolorations in your tooth enamel.
+There is rational for using activated charcoal for teeth whitening – it may help adsorb discolorations in your tooth enamel.
 Activated charcoal has been anecdotally seen to whiten teeth, but use extreme care when brushing the substance onto your teeth.

 WARNING: Although anyone can purchase activated charcoal powder, you should consult a dental professional before using it.
 The best way to keep your mouth happy and healthy is to continue regular dental appointments.